joelparkerhenderson/github-special-files-and-paths/README.md

   * There are exceptions, such as the PULL_REQUESTS_TEMPLATES directory, which contains special files.

+## Also known as

-These files are sometimes also known as:
+The special files and paths are sometimes also known as:

   * community health files